What Is Sustainable Entrepreneurship, and Why Does it Matter?

 The fall of the superhero complex

-Technology startups haven’t been the superheroes we’d hoped for.
+Technology startups haven't been the superheroes we'd hoped for.
 In response, industry insiders like ex-Google design ethicist Tristan Harris have formed the Center for Humane Technology.
-The organization is working to raise public awareness, change legislation and encourage tech leaders towards a new, more humanitarian design.
-“Tech culture needs an upgrade,” their website reads.
-“To enter a world where all technology is humane, we need to replace old assumptions with deeper understanding of how to add value to people’s lives.”
+The organization is working to raise public awareness, change legislation and encourage tech leaders toward a new, more sustainable business model.
+"Tech culture needs an upgrade," their website reads.
+"To enter a world where all technology is humane, we need to replace old assumptions with deeper understanding of how to add value to people's lives."
 To start with, they urge entrepreneurs to consider that tech is never neutral.

 It's both poetic and significant that since Covid, people are emigrating away from the Bay Area.
 Professionals would rather work remotely from less expensive cities, since they can't enjoy the best of the Bay anyway.
 Residents have moved on, like the public's trust.

-This unrelenting year is also showing us how much we rely on systems that aren’t profit-driven, like the postal service.
-And, some that shouldn’t be, like ICUs and healthcare services more generally.
-It’s showing us the cracks in our system, and the massive cracks in racial equity.
+These unrelenting years are also showing us how much we rely on systems that aren't profit-driven, like the postal service.
+And, some that shouldn't be, like ICUs and healthcare services more generally.
+It's showing us the cracks in our system, and the massive cracks in racial equity.
 Entrepreneurship will never be the same.

 What is a sustainable entrepreneur?

-Entrepreneurs have a responsibility to consider the future ramifications of technology and business practices, and to practice strategies that prioritize the long-term health of society at large.
+Entrepreneurs have a responsibility to consider the future ramifications of social innovation and business strategy, and to practice business ethics that prioritize the long-term health of society at large.

-Nielsen predicts that by 2021 sustainable products will take up a quarter of retail shelf space and capture $150 billion in consumer spending.
-But some experts are saying that green capitalism isn’t enough.
+Nielsen predicted that by 2021 sustainable products will take up a quarter of retail shelf space and capture $150 billion in consumer spending.
+But some experts are saying that green capitalism isn't enough.

-This view of capitalism is based on our current system that prioritizes short-term profits over long-term sociocultural and environmental health.
-But capitalism isn’t a one-size-fits-all economic system.
-Capitalism wasn't created external to us — we invented it and can shape the future of it.
-We can decide how we implement this system by way of continuing to pressure the drivers of capitalism to evolve and be more future-focused.
+This view of capitalism is based on our current system that prioritizes short-term profits over long-term sociocultural and environmental issues.
+But capitalism isn't a one-size-fits-all economic system.
+Capitalism wasn't created external to us - we invented it and can shape the future of it.
+We can decide how we implement this system by way of continuing to pressure the drivers of capitalism to evolve and encourage more sustainability orientation.

 Considering future generations before shareholders

 The task of the sustainable entrepreneur is not finding new ways to build short-term profit machines.
-Profit should come with providing sustainable value, and consumers are increasingly demanding the shift.
-The sustainable entrepreneur must find ways to solve social and environmental problems using business systems and technology.
-And, with a deep understanding of their industry's impact on society at large.
-For successful entrepreneurs of the future, the bottom line will become entwined with social and ecological responsibility.
+Profit should come with providing sustainable development, and consumers are increasingly demanding the shift.
+The social entrepreneur must find ways to provide sustainable innovation and solve environmental degradation problems using sustainable business practices and technology.
+And, with a deep understanding of their industry's impact on societal challenges at large.
+For successful entrepreneurs of the future, the bottom line will become entwined with social responsibility and ecological problem-solving.

-I would answer Kasparian’s question this way: tech entrepreneurs have an ethical responsibility to serve future generations before shareholders.
-Humanitarian and ecologically-oriented biztech that puts profits second at most is going to define the new class of entrepreneurs.
-The world doesn’t need more billionaires.
+I would answer Kasparian's question this way: tech entrepreneurs have a corporate social responsibility to serve future generations before shareholders.
+Humanitarian and ecologically-oriented biztech that puts economic growth second at most is going to define the new class of sustainability entrepreneurship.
+The world doesn't need more billionaires.
 But now more than ever, we need solutions.
-And that’s where the best of entrepreneurs have always stepped up to answer the call.
+And that's where the best of social entrepreneurship have always stepped up to answer the call.